Drive about an hour northeast of Calgary or two and a half hours south of…

 The historic Crowsnest Pass Area is made up of five small towns – Hillcrest, Bellevue, Frank, Blairmore and Coleman.
-The area is easily accessible via Highway 3 from Calgary and Lethbridge, and also from nearby Sparwood and Fernie, the closest towns in British Columbia, 41 and 70 kilometres respectively to the west.
+The area is easily accessible via Highway 3 from Calgary and Lethbridge, and also from nearby Sparwood and Fernie, the closest towns in British Columbia, 41 and 70 km respectively to the west.

 There are a surprising variety of things to do in the Crowsnest Pass area – whether you visit for a day or plan a night or two in the area.
 These 9 things to do will whet your appetite for more another visit, perhaps in a different season.